The Hollywood Name Game: The Profound Impact of Movie Company Titles on the Industry

 2. Pixar: The Accidental Name Drop

 Pixar’s origins come from a piece of software called the Pixar Image Computer.
 It was meant for high-tech graphics, not making beloved animated films.
-Picture if Pixar had stuck with something less inspiring, like “Graphics Pro Studios.”
+Imagine if Pixar had stuck with something less inspiring, like “Graphics Pro Studios.”
 Would it still have made “Toy Story”?

-The famous All-important logo with the majestic mountain and stars actually comes from a doodle drawn by the company’s founder, W. W. Hodkinson.
+The famous Paramount logo with the majestic mountain and stars actually comes from a doodle drawn by the company’s founder, W. W. Hodkinson.
 Sometimes, great branding starts with a napkin sketch and a dream.

 If even Hollywood giants started with questionable name ideas, then don’t worry if your first few attempts sound like something from a pet store loyalty program.